 • A day of diving among the World War II shipwrecks in Coron.
 It is, after all, one of the best places to dive in the Philippines.

-Above all, if on day 1 you didn’t have time to do the Ultimate tour, do it on one of these two days; it is the most impressive island hopping of all.
-If you were able to do it, our advice is that on another of the days you do the Escapade tour.
-You can ask us for our contacts so that these excursions (and those in El Nido and Port Barton as well) are fabulous by writing us a comment below.
-We have been doing these tours since 2010, so we have some experience :)))
+Above all, if you didn’t have time on day 1 to do the Ultimate tour, do it on one of these two days instead; it is the most impressive island-hopping tour of all.
+If you were able to do it, we recommend using another day for the Escapade Tour.
+Leave us a comment below and we’ll send you our recommended contacts to help make these excursions (and those in El Nido and Port Barton as well) fantastic.
+We’ve been taking these tours since 2010, so we know the area pretty well :)))

-You have everything you need and more to organize these tours in our guide Island hopping in Coron.
+You’ll find everything you need and more to plan these tours in our guide Island hopping in Coron.

-To make the most of the area’s dining options, take a look at Where to eat in Coron.
+To make the most of the local food scene, take a look at Where to eat in Coron.

 Day 4: Coron – El Nido

-We continue our 10-day Philippines itinerary by going to one of the country’s jewels: El Nido.
-Although very touristy, believe us, there are ways to avoid the crowds.
-In our El Nido Guide you’ll find tips from traveler to traveler.
+We continue our 10-day Philippines itinerary with one of the country’s gems: El Nido.
+Although it is very touristy, trust us, there are ways to avoid the crowds.
+In our El Nido Guide you’ll find tips from fellow travelers.

-To get to El Nido you have 2 options that we explain in How to get to El Nido, but in short:
+To get to El Nido, you have two options, which we explain in How to get to El Nido, but in short:

-If you manage to arrive in El Nido early, we recommend visiting Nacpan Beach, for which you will need to rent a motorbike or negotiate with a tricycle.
-Otherwise, you could catch the sunset on the beautiful Las Cabañas Beach, one of the best beaches in El Nido, or, if you feel like it, you can also go to Lio Beach, which is not bad at all.
+If you manage to arrive in El Nido early, we recommend visiting Nacpan Beach, which you can reach by renting a motorbike or negotiating a fare with a tricycle driver.
+Otherwise, you could watch the sunset from the beautiful Las Cabanas Beach, one of the best beaches in El Nido, or, if you feel like it, you can also go to Lio Beach, which is also a lovely option.

 Recommended accommodation in El Nido: